The 1904 World’s Fair Society has monthly membership meetings with programs on various topics relating to the Fair.

 The meetings are always well attended with people very knowledgeable about the fair.
 Please feel free to attend and ask questions.
 Visitors are always welcome.

-Newly discovered and restored Works of Art from the Fair January 12, 2026 @ 6:30 pm - 8:00 pm - What’s a Jardiniere?
-What’s its purpose?
-What’s it made of?
-Was there a Jardiniere at the Fair?
-Who made it?
 Jerusalem in Saint Louis?
 Holy Monuments at the World’s Fair February 9, 2026 @ 6:30 pm - 8:00 pm - “The most gigantic example of an open air display at St. Louis is the reproduction of the Holy City ... happily suggestive of the Palestine original ...Three hundred structures of varying sizes and appearance are separated by twenty-two streets ... encompassed ... by a wall of the same height and aged stone as the one in the Holy Land.”
+From Philadelphia to New Orleans: A Century of American Expositions and World’s Fairs March 25, 2026 @ 6:30 pm - 8:00 pm From Philadelphia to NewOrleans: A Century of American Expositions and World’s Fairs – A chronologicaloverview spanning the first (1876) to the last (1984) official U.S. fair. - Lynn Duncan is teaching a 8-week OLLI (Osher Lifelong Learning Institute) course at Furman University, Greenville South Carolina.
+This spring’s topic is “A Century of American Expositions and World’s Fairs.”
+The Fair’s Opening Day: Dinner and Video April 30, 2026 @ 5:30 pm - 7:30 pm - Let’s gather for a special Society dinner on Thursday, April 30, and celebrate the Fair’s Opening Day!

 University City Public Library, 6701 Delmar Blvd, University City, MO 63130, USA